n0signull/EscapeRoom/README.md

 # EscapeRoom
 Escape Room Cover Letter Project

-Works with python version 3.13.2 or later
+Works with Python version 3.13.2 or later

 Download .zip and extract that change directory to ../EscapeRoom-main